 How can local governments improve security in conflict-affected areas?
 What challenges affect the local government’s ability to promote the rule of law?
 And how will conducting a thorough conflict and security assessment help ensure stability at the local level?
-In partnership with Transition International, this course will teach you about the underlying principles of community security and how best to apply its basic components.
+This course will teach you about the underlying principles of community security and how best to apply its basic components.

 Conflict and its myriad forms — interstate war, intrastate rebellion, armed militia’s destabilizing a region, violent extremism or social exclusion — affect all, especially at the local level.
 Understanding the root causes and drivers of conflict is one of several steps necessary to ensure local security.